 We have discussed in detail how to set up goals in Analytics.
 Once you have defined what your business goals are you do not have to make new goals for your AdWords account.

-Simply import all your goals into AdWords account.
+Simply import all your goals into Google Ads account.

 - On the navigation panel click ‘Tools’ then click ‘Conversions’

 - On your left panel you will see the Google Analytics Tab.

 - Click that and you can see all your pre-defined Analytics goals ready to import into your Google Ads account.